athomasoriginal/clojurescript-30/19-sort-without-articles/README.md

 # Regex

-Regex always feel a oddly different when I write them in clojure, so I wanted to note how to write case-insensitive regexes here:
+Regex always feels oddly different when I write them in clojure, so I wanted to note how to write case-insensitive regexes here:

 ```clojure
  #"(?i)a |the |an "
 ```

-As you cal see, you prefix with `(?i)`.
+As you can see, you prefix with `(?i)`.
 Most everything else about regexes is usually the same, but you get odd moments like the above where your just left wondering.

 # Strip